Bushlilac/-5-/README.md

 # -5-
-lunch for five people
+lunch for five people,
-cutlet or chiken
+cutlet or chiken?